 1. The Jacksons: An American Dream (1992)

 Produced by Motown honcho Suzanne de Passe and made with the blessing of the Jackson family, this five hour epic is like a rock ’n’ roll Roots.
 Vividly retelling the Jackson family’s rise to musical super stardom in the late sixties all the way through to Michael’s Thriller-era solo success, the star studded cast boasted Vanessa Williams, Angela Bassett and Terence Howard.
-Audiences went nuts for the production, which became one of the most popular miniseries of the ’90s (and there were a LOT of those around at the time), and earned an Emmy.
+Audiences went nuts for the production, which became one of the most popular miniseries of the ’90s and earned an Emmy.
 To this day, it’s considered the gold standard by which made-for-TV music biopics are judged.

 Two Of Us (2000)